 If you are on safari in the Masai Mara don’t get hung up about being there at the actual river crossing as the likelihood that your three days on safari in the Mara co-incides with their arrival are – as you can imagine – fairly small.
 Instead time your visit for when you know they should be already in the Mara (late July or early August).
 If you are lucky the rains may be late and you may see them arrive but at the very least you will see the vast herds on the plains.
 However if you arrive early, you may be too early and not see the migration at all!

 4) Tanzania or Kenya for the Migration?

 Most of the year the migrating wildlife are in Tanzania with only 2-3 months in Kenya’s Masai Mara.
 So if you are going on safari specifically to see the migration, your best bet is Tanzania.
-However if you are choosing Kenya for your safari other reasons (such as a desire to see Laikipia, the Great Rift Valley or Lamu as well as the migration) then choosing to visit the Masai Mara in August to September is a fair plan.
+Unless you are choosing Kenya for scenic variety.
+It offers the Laikipia, the Great Rift Valley and Lamu as well as the migration.)
+If so, visiting the Masai Mara in August to September is a fair plan.

 5) Fixed camps or Mobile Camps

 Given point number one, you may like to consider staying at a mobile camp for part of your Serengeti safari as these camps can move with the animals.
 Alternatively if you opt for a permanent camp in the Seronera, you should be able to travel to the migration for many weeks of the year, whether its north or south of you when you stay there.